avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 2. The key to the success of this project was my design of a [domain specific language (DSL)](https://en.wikipedia.org/wiki/Domain-specific_language) to formally specify each of the tests.
 Also the language would have to be easy enough to use by the _Elop_ system engineer, who is not a professional programmer, and would have to program many _ad hoc_ tests on his own.
 I designed the _DSL_ to be a lightweight version of _BASIC_ along with plugin drivers for the specialized test hardware, along with the main device under test.
 I used _lex_ and _yacc_ to design the language.

-3. The system worked as planned for up to 4 days at time with no memory overflows!
+3. The system worked as planned, unattended for up to 4 days at time with no memory leaks.

 </details>
 $endif